ludosevilla/EMinEx/README.md

 ---
 <a id="eng"></a>
-# EMinEx: When the MSX Becomes a Minitel (version 0.1.3)
+# EMinEx: When the MSX Becomes a Minitel

 **EMinEx** is a Minitel emulator (**Vidéotex CEPT2** standard) designed to run on **MSX1** computers.
 Yes, you read that right: your MSX can now impersonate a Minitel!